 SI.
-No Material issue identified Indicate whether Risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 9 Management Identifying risks early enables Muthoot Microfin to prevent disruptions, fraud, and financial losses.
+No Material issue identified Indicate whether Risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 9 Risk Management Risk Risk: Identifying risks early enables Muthoot Microfin to prevent disruptions, fraud, and financial losses.
 A structured approach to risk management ensures alignment with RBI requirements and strengthens trust among investors, customers, and partners.
 The company has a robust risk management framework, supported by a Board-level Risk Management Committee.
 This committee oversees risk identification, assessment, and mitigation, ensuring alignment with business goals and regulatory requirements.
 Negative Implication: Ineffective risk management can result in a rise in NPAs ultimately impacting profitability and balance sheet strength.
 Additionally, lapses in risk controls may attract regulatory penalties, damage institutional credibility, and increase the cost of borrowing due to heightened perceived risk.
-10 CorporateRisk Risk: AccountabilityShortcomings in these areasand Ethicalcan lead to reputationalPracticesdamage, legal consequences,and erosion of stakeholdertrust.
-Inadequateaccountability and unethicalpractices may also result inoperational inefficiencies andundermine long-term businesssustainability.
-MML mitigates ethical and accountability risks through the implementation of internal audits, employee training programs on ethical conduct, a whistle- blower policy for reporting unethical behaviour, and regular compliance reviews to ensure adherence to regulatory standards.
+10 Corporate Accountability and Ethical Practices Risk Risk: Shortcomings in these areas can lead to reputational damage, legal consequences, and erosion of stakeholder trust.
+Inadequate accountability and unethical practices may also result in operational inefficiencies and undermine long-term business sustainability.
+MML mitigates ethical and accountability risks through the implementation of internal audits, employee training programs on ethical conduct, a whistle-blower policy for reporting unethical behaviour, and regular compliance reviews to ensure adherence to regulatory standards.
 Negative Implication: Legal penalties, reputational damage, and loss of customers can lead to reduced revenue and market share.
 Additionally, diminished investor confidence and increased operational costs due to inefficiencies or fraud can negatively impact financial performance.